Chart Color Schemes

 Riverstone was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Riverstone's population was found to be more culturally diverse than most local markets, with 30.7% born overseas and 30.0% speaking a language other than English at home.
-Christianity was the predominant religion in Riverstone, comprising 51.4%.
-However, Hinduism was notably overrepresented at 8.9%, compared to Greater Sydney's average of 5.2%.
+Christianity was the predominant religion in Riverstone, comprising 51.4% of its population.
+Hinduism, however, was significantly overrepresented, making up 8.9%, compared to Greater Sydney's average of 5.2%.

 Frequently Asked Questions - Diversity